dbactual/thomaspaine-www/content/works/letter-to-the-abbe-raynal.md

    A LETTER TO THE ABBE RAYNAL on the Affairs of North-America.
 In which The Mistakes in the Abbe's Account of the REVOLUTION IN AMERICA are Corrected and Cleared Up.

-   By Thomas Paine, M.A. of the University of Pennsylvania, and Author of a Tract “COMMON SENSE.”
+   By Thomas Paine, M.A. of the University of Pennsylvania, and Author of a Tract *COMMON SENSE.*
    M.DCC.LXXXII.

    INTRODUCTION